EyupSaltukB/listing-searching/README.md

 # Getting Started with Create React App
 Data was retrieved from the API with useState, useEffect and useRef, and the data was listed.
 Search processes were used by applying the filter method to the data.
+This is a basic project.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).